-84 / 85 KMG Annual Report 2024 Strategic report
+84 / 85 KMG Annual Report 2024 Strategic report Corporate governance Financial statements

 Oil transportation turnover net to KMG grew by 1.5% to 62,111 thous. tonnes driven by an increase in domestic oil transportation to refineries and transit of Russian oil on its way to Uzbekistan.